ESL @ JAD

 It is more emphatic or stronger than 'though' or 'although'.

-• Even though John is rich, he lives in a small house.
+- Even though John is rich, he lives

-(John is rich, but despite having money he lives in a small house.)
+(John is rich, but despite having money he lives in a small house.) - Even though she likes animals, Mary doesn't want a dog.

-(Mary likes animals, but in spite of that she doesn't want a dog.)
+(Mary likes animals, but in spite of that she doesn't want a dog.) - Even though the building was damaged, business

-• Even though the building was damaged, business went on as usual.
+went on as usual.

-• Even though I washed it several times, I couldn't get rid of the stain.
+(The building was damaged, but despite that business went on as usual.) - Even though I washed it several times, I couldn't get rid of the stain.

 (I couldn't get rid of the stain despite washing it several times.)